Let the Good Times Roll (Louis Jordan song): Charts and recognition

 "Let the Good Times Roll" reached number two in the Billboard R&B chart in 1947.
 Its flip side, "Ain't Nobody Here but Us Chickens", was the top number one record of 1947 — both songs spent nearly six months on the chart.
 In 2009, the song was acknowledged with a Grammy Hall of Fame Award.
 Jordan and the Tympany Five performed the song in the 1947 film Reet, Petite, and Gone, although the studio recording rather than a live performance is used in the soundtrack.

 The Blues Foundation added the song to its Hall of Fame in 2013 in the "Classic of Blues Recording — Singles or Album Tracks" category.
 The induction announcement noted that the song "became a standard show opener for countless blues artists over the years, from B.B.
 King to Koko Taylor".
 "Let the Good Times Roll" has also been identified as inspiring "Come On" by Earl King and "Bon Ton Roulet" by Clifton Chenier.

+In 1961 at the 3rd Annual Grammy Awards ceremony, Ray Charles won the Grammy for Best Rhythm & Blues Performance for his version of "Let the Good Times Roll" which was included on his 1959 album, The Genius of Ray Charles.